11 Common Ship Types and Their Unique Purposes

 by chumlee10 is licensed under CC BY-SA 2.0

 Cargo ships are also different types of ships.
-These ships are typically used to safely move cargo from one location to another.
+They are typically used to move cargo safely from one location to another.

-They will have a multi-deck or single-deck hull on their boat.
-Thousands of cargo ships are on the move worldwide, transporting merchandise globally.
+Their boat will have a multi-deck or single-deck hull.
+Thousands of cargo ships are on the move worldwide, transporting merchandise.

-They are vital to international trade.
-Food, furniture, metals, clothing, and machinery can all be transported by cargo ships.
+Cargo ships are vital to international trade.
+They can transport food, furniture, metals, clothing, and machinery

 by sludgegulper is licensed under CC BY-SA 2.0

-Fishing vessels are ships or boats that are used for recreational or commercial fishing at sea.
+Fishing vessels are ships or boats used for recreational or commercial fishing at sea.

 Trawlers and non-trawling vessels are the two primary types of fishing vessels.